awesomephant/blog/posts/continuous-typography.md

 There are all kinds of methods to do this (Bringhurst fills a whole chapter with them in _Elements of Typographic Style_{% fn "Robert Bringhurst (2016): *The Elements of Typographic Style, Version 4.2*, Chapter 8.
 Hartley & Marks."%}), but in any case you eventually arrive at a set of values for your measure, type size, weight, spacing and so on that produce whatever visual expression you set out to achieve.

 {% fig "/assets/continuous-type/paragraph-static.svg" "A block of text typeset with absolute values."
 "A paragraph is set in a serif typeface.
 Values for measure, font size, line height, etc. are shown in red."
-"Sample text from *Flexible Typesetting* by Tim Brown." %}
+"Sample text from *Flexible Typesetting* by Tim Brown." "big" %}

 Take the font size, for instance: We want to set this so it gives the right voice to the piece of writing we're working with, but it also has to be appropriate to the typeface we've chosen, the size of the page, and it should result in a comfortable number of characters per line.
 Other adjustments follow from it: A change in type size might compel different spacing, a change in weight, hyphenation, and so on.